Michael Raver

-Michael Raver is an American actor, playwright, journalist and model.
+Michael Raver (born 20th century) is an American actor, journalist, model, and playwright.

+Life and career

 He was born in New York City.

-He had his stage debut in Ellen McLaughlin's adaptation of The Persians at National Actor's Theater in 2007 alongside Len Cariou, Michael Stuhlbarg and Michael Potts.
-He portrayed physicist Richard Feynman in the film How We Built the Bomb.
+He had his stage debut in Ellen McLaughlin's adaptation of the ancient Greek tragedy The Persians at the National Actor's Theater in 2007, alongside Len Cariou, Michael Stuhlbarg and Michael Potts.
+He portrayed physicist Richard Feynman in the 2015 television film How We Built the Bomb.